 Cataracts may stay small and you may not notice them.
 They often don't seriously affect vision.
 Many cataracts don't need to be removed.

 Some cataracts grow larger or denser over time, causing severe vision changes.

-It is rare for cataracts to cause blindness.
+If treatment is available, it's rare for cataracts to cause blindness.
 Surgery is usually done before this happens.

 Cataracts in children are rare but serious.
 If a cataract prevents light from entering a child's eye, the area of the brain used for sight does not develop the right way.
-Usually the child won't see well with that eye, even if the cataract is later removed.
+Unless it's treated right away, the child won't see well with that eye.

 Call your doctor now if you have:

 Call your doctor to discuss your symptoms if you:

 If you are an older adult, discuss with your doctor how often you need to have routine eye exams.

 Watchful waiting is a wait-and-see approach.
 Watchful waiting is safe and a good choice in most cases of adult cataracts.
 If you notice signs that your baby or child may not be seeing well, see your doctor.
 Cataracts in children should be treated right away.

 Speak with an ophthalmologist about surgery to remove cataracts.
 In most cases, you can decide if you want or need surgery based on whether vision problems caused by the cataract are interfering with your daily activities.